sivalabs/sivalabs-hugo/content/posts/2024/2024-03-10-getting-started-with-spring-ai-and-open-ai.md

 In the above example, we created a **SystemMessage** and **UserMessage** to represent the conversation between the user and the LLM.
 By using **SystemMessage**, we can define the role and provide additional context to the LLM.

-## Using OutputParsers
+## Using OutputConverters
 In the previous examples, we get the response from LLMs as Strings.
-We can use **OutputParsers** to parse the response and extract the required information in the desired format.
+We can use **OutputConverters** to parse the response and extract the required information in the desired format.

-As of now, Spring AI provides the following type of **OutputParsers**:
+As of now, Spring AI provides the following type of **OutputConverters**:
-* **BeanOutputParser** - To parse the response and convert into a Java Bean.
+* **BeanOutputConverter** - To parse the response and convert into a Java Bean.
-* **MapOutputParser** - To parse the response and convert into a Map.
+* **MapOutputConverter** - To parse the response and convert into a Map.
-* **ListOutputParser** - To parse the response and convert into a List.
+* **ListOutputConverter** - To parse the response and convert into a List.

 Let's create a new controller called **MovieController** to get the list of movies directed by a director.